rcarver/levels/README.md

 env.server.some_value # raises Config::Env::UnknownKey
 ```

-Env lets you find out if a group or key exists.
+Env can find out if a group or key exists.

 ```ruby
 env.defined?(:other)           # => false